Izhannatif/react-cursor-fx/README.md

   );
 }
 ```
-Configuration Options
+## Configuration Options
-Cursor Variant Properties
+### Cursor Variant Properties

 Each cursor variant can have the following properties:

 Size and Shape
-•	width: Width of the cursor in pixels
+-	width: Width of the cursor in pixels
-•	height: Height of the cursor in pixels
+-	height: Height of the cursor in pixels
-•	scale: Scale factor for the cursor (useful for hover effects)
+-	scale: Scale factor for the cursor (useful for hover effects)
-•	shape: "circle", "square", or "custom"
+-	shape: "circle", "square", or "custom"
-•	borderRadius: Border radius for square shapes
+-	borderRadius: Border radius for square shapes

-Appearance
+### Appearance
-•	color: Background color of the cursor
+-	color: Background color of the cursor
-•	opacity: Opacity of the cursor (0-1)
+-	opacity: Opacity of the cursor (0-1)
-•	borderColor: Border color
+-	borderColor: Border color
-•	borderWidth: Border width in pixels
+-	borderWidth: Border width in pixels
-•	borderStyle: Border style (solid, dashed, etc.)
+-	borderStyle: Border style (solid, dashed, etc.)

-Label
+### Label
-•	label: Text or React node to display inside the cursor
+-	label: Text or React node to display inside the cursor
-•	fontSize: Font size for the label
+-	fontSize: Font size for the label
-•	fontWeight: Font weight for the label
+-	fontWeight: Font weight for the label
-•	labelColor: Text color for the label
+-	labelColor: Text color for the label

-Custom Elements
+### Custom Elements
-•	customElement: React node for custom shapes
+-	customElement: React node for custom shapes
-•	innerElements: Array of objects with inner elements and their transitions
+-	innerElements: Array of objects with inner elements and their transitions
-Animation
+### Animation
-•	transition: Object with animation properties
+-	transition: Object with animation properties
-o	stiffness: Spring stiffness (higher = more responsive)
+-	stiffness: Spring stiffness (higher = more responsive)
-o	damping: Spring damping (higher = less oscillation)
+-	damping: Spring damping (higher = less oscillation)
-o	mass: Spring mass (higher = more inertia)
+-	mass: Spring mass (higher = more inertia)

 License
 MIT